Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Colombia is whichever brand rides Claro, Movistar, Tigo or WOM with the broadest verified coverage for your route, honest fair use terms, and working hotspot.
+HelloRoam is Simscanner's top-ranked travel eSIM for Colombia on our modelled comparison; Airalo is the cheapest plan we tracked, from $4.00.
 Unlike much of Europe, Colombia compels prepaid SIM registration by law, so a local SIM is tied to your passport at the counter, though a travel eSIM usually handles that step at checkout instead.
 Coverage is strongest in Bogota, Medellin and the larger cities and thins across the Andes and rural interior.
 Weigh the brands in the ranking below.

 The ranking